sloganking/codemov/README.md

 To generate a video of this repo `https://github.com/sloganking/codemov` (though any will do)

-Run `cargo run -- --repo https://github.com/sloganking/codemov`
+Run `cargo run -- --repo https://github.com/sloganking/codemov --branch master`

 For a list of further commands,